 A firm remainer, he is nonetheless confident that British businesses will continue to find plenty of opportunities on a global scale.

-‘I think people can forget how much so many countries around the world look up to great Britain and its standards, its engineering and its institutions.
+‘I think people can forget how much so many countries around the world look up to Great Britain and its standards, its engineering and its institutions.
 To go out as a British company still actually has a value and I'm not sure enough companies take advantage of that.’

-Header: courtesy of ATG Access
+Image credits: courtesy of ATG Access